AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/peer-account.md

    ![](assets/addpeer.png)

 1. Enter the email ID of the administrator who either accepts or rejects the peer account request.
 1. Specify the number of seats you want to share with your peer.
-When you share seats with the peer account, the peer account goes into Active state with the received seats, or with the peer’s own purchased seats.
+When you share seats with the peer account, the peer account goes into Active state with the received seats, or with the peer's own purchased seats.

    If you enter a number that is more than the available seats, the system displays a warning.